amjames/pybind11-tech-share/slides.md

 We have now attached names to our arguments by annotating the function binding with some additional information.
 ]
 ]

-???
-This `py::arg` is a special tag class that can be passed to convey metadata to the method we are calling `module_::def()`

 ---
 # Docstrings - More Metadata